covesea/Lab9/README.md

 # Lab9

-This lab is focused on creation of a recipe and program that will validate json files that will be built on yocto
+This lab is focused on creation of a recipe and program that will validate json files.
+This will be built on yocto